 I got a notice my Medi-Cal benefits are stopping or my “share of cost” is increasing.

 The county welfare office must give you a written notice at least 10 days before your benefits will stop.
+During the COVID-19 pandemic, the county should not stop your Medi-Cal benefits even if your income goes up until July 2021.

 You have the right to appeal the county’s action and have a hearing before an independent hearing officer.
 If you appeal the notice before the date of the change in your Medi-Cal, the county must not make he change until the hearing officer decides on your appeal.
 Even if you did not request a hearing before your benefits changed, you still have 90 days from the date of the notice to appeal.